 The United States invented nuclear weapons.
 Almost immediately, we used nuclear weapons against civilians.
 Then we built a lot more of them.
 We and the other two “superpowers,” Russia and China, built bigger and bigger bombs with increasingly greater destructive potential.
 We also built smaller “tactical nuclear weapons” to shoot from hidden submarines, gigantic nuclear weapons put on massive rockets with multiple bombs which enter the target country with such enormous velocity that there is no defense against them.
 We dispersed these devices which immediately ruin and then gradually spread poison over the globe and have kept them active and ready to fire for my entire lifetime.
 After rejecting Jimmy Carter’s peace initiatives and embracing Ronald Reagan, we embarked on an unsuccessful attempt to weaponize space and rejected the enhanced Strategic Arms Limitation Treaty negotiated by Carter.
 This was our best chance to stop nuclear proliferation and we, a democratic society, rejected it.

 We do not have the moral high ground in these disputes with Iran and North Korea.
 And we cannot successfully threaten or defeat North Korea without horrendous side-effects, without unacceptable consequences, without massive suffering for us all.
+Even without nuclear weapons, Seoul would be slag, ashes and dead bodies 24 hours into a resumption of the Korean War.
+Now, Honolulu and possibly cities on the West Coast are at risk.

 Bullying Iran and North Korea isn’t just immoral and unethical.
 It isn’t just irrational.
 It isn’t just short-sighted and eventually ineffective in stopping nuclear proliferation.
 It is against the long-term survival of every human being on the planet!

 To those who still believe that the world is made of takers and losers, of superpowers and slave nations, tell me why 30 million Vietnamese could lose 10% of their population over two decades, absorb more US bombs than everyone dropped in both world wars, and still resist the most powerful nation and economy on the planet.
 Would carpet bombing or nuking North Vietnam have made us any less objectionable to the average Vietnamese citizen?
-They were brought up in French Indochina or a brutal part of the Japanese Empire and their parents were brought up in Indochina, neither divided nor free.
+They were brought up in French Indochina and their parents were brought up in Indochina, neither divided nor free.
 Their ancestors had lived and died in a united Vietnam for over four millennia.
 What would have made soldiers speaking English and carrying automatic weapons seem any different to them than previous colonizers speaking French, Japanese, or Chinese?

 When we killed parents and children, grandparents and grandchildren still fought us.
 How were we to “win their hearts and minds” after they suffered such losses at our hands?
 Would a desolate Vietnam poisoned with radioactivity leaking into the rest of the world’s ecosystem count as a victory?

 We chose, finally, to leave them alone.
-As soon as we did, they quickly became allies against communist aggression from Laos, Cambodia, and China, a military defeat but a better outcome for the rational average American who, as a result of losing this war, stopped having to support it with taxes and lives, was relieved of the guilt which genocide brings, and didn’t have to experience suicide terrorism from Southeast Asia or dissidents at home if we had continued our immoral — and irrational — aggression.
+As soon as we did, they quickly became allies against communist aggression from Laos, Cambodia, and China, a military defeat but a better outcome for the rational average American who, as a result of losing this war, stopped having to support it with taxes and lives, was relieved of the guilt which genocide brings, didn’t have to station troops there for generations and didn’t have to experience suicide terrorism from Southeast Asia or dissidents at home if we had continued our immoral — and irrational — aggression.
 We lost face but gained massively in every other way.
 The best outcome, had we stayed, would have been the same standoff, the same distrust, fear, and resistance we’ve experienced with North Korea for almost 70 years.
 Or would genocide have made us happier?

 Despite constant fantasies in which it works, despite all our heroes being successful with it, despite the violence in our Bibles, inner cities, schools, televisions, Nintendos, X-boxes, computer screens, and jails; violence hasn’t worked consistently in the real world in more than sixty years.
 Alternatives involve humility, compassion, and patience; qualities in short supply in the current White House.
 These alternatives tend to preclude violence.

 We wrapped ourselves in the American flag and felt justified in invading farms, villages, towns, and cities halfway around the world.
-We pretended that we were “helping” people by these invasions, these armed incursions into their daily lives and were outraged by their resistance, their defense of their towns and cities, their improvised destruction of our armored vehicles and their killing of our troops as we invaded their homes and businesses and demanded cooperation from them at the point of a gun.
+We pretended that we were “helping” people by these invasions, these armed incursions into their daily lives.
+We were outraged by their resistance, their defense of their towns and cities, their improvised destruction of our armored vehicles and their killing of our troops as we invaded their homes and businesses and demanded cooperation from them at the point of a gun.

 We threaten small, poor, starving nations like North Korea not only with destruction but with economic ruin for daring to defy us, for not accepting our unfair, biased rules, for not whimpering and licking our boots.
 We think this is just and proper.
 We bristle at their defiance, at their audacity to not accept our God-given superiority and to not cater to our political whims and wiles.